jonahkigz/Ride-My-Way-Api/README.md

 # Ride-My-Way-Api

+#Project Overview

-#Project Overview-- Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers
+Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers

-Ride-My-Way-Api is an Implementation of the API with endpoints including GET, POST, PUT and making use of data structures to store data.
-API can perform the following:
-*Get all ride offers
-*Get a specific ride offer
-*Create a ride offer
-*Make a request to join a ride.
+Technologies used:

+Python 3.6 -
+.
+Flask - A microframework for Python

+Virtualenv - A tool to create isolated virtual environments